-PHN learns the entire front in a single model, but the competing methods need to train multiple models to cover the pareto front.
-As a result, these methods have clear trade off between performance and runtime.
-To better understand this trade-off, Figure \ref{fig:runtime} shows the HV and runtime (in log-scale) of LS and EPO when training various number of models.
-For Fashion-MNIST, we trained 25 models, and at inference time, we selected subsets of various sizes (1 ray, 2 rays, etc) and computed their HV.
-The shaded area in Figure \ref{fig:runtime} reflects the variance over different selections of ray subsets.
+While PHN learns the entire front in a single model, the competing methods need to train multiple models to cover the Pareto front.
+As a result, these methods have a clear trade-off between their performance and their run time.
+To better understand this trade-off, Figure~\ref{fig:runtime} shows the HV and run time (in log-scale) of LS and EPO when training a various number of models.
+For Fashion-MNIST, we trained 25 models, and at the inference time, we selected subsets of various sizes (1 ray, 2 rays, etc) and computed their HV.
+The shaded area in Figure~\ref{fig:runtime} reflects the variance over different selections of ray subsets.
 We similarly trained 30 EPO/LS models for Adult and 40 for SARCOS.
 PHN-EPO achieves superior or comparable hypervolume while being an order of magnitude faster.
-PHN-LS is even faster, but this may come at the expense of lower hypervolume.
+PHN-LS is even faster, but this may come at the expense of a lower hypervolume.

-To further understand the source for PHN performance gain, we evaluate the HV on the same rays as the competing methods.
+To further understand the source of PHN performance gain, we evaluate the HV on the same rays used for the competing methods (see Appendix~\ref{sup:same_ray}).
 In many cases, PHN outperforms models trained on specific rays, when evaluated on those exact rays.
 We attribute the performance gain to the inductive bias effect that PHN induces on a model by sharing weights across rays.
-Results are in Section~\ref{sup:same_ray} of the Appendix.